-Former UFC Star Denis ‘The Menace’ Stojnić Saves Woman From Attack Outside Nightclub With 1 Punch
+Former UFC Star Denis ‘The Menace’ Stojnić Saves Woman From Attack Outside Nightclub With One Punch

 Everyone hopes that if trouble were to befall them one day, a knight in shining armor will appear to save the day.
 That is just what happened for one young woman in Sarajevo one night in December last year.

 As she was leaving the Dorian Gray nightclub where she had presumably been enjoying her night out, she was suddenly attacked by a man in the parking lot.
-Fortunately for her — and rather unfortunately for her attacker — the owner of said nightclub just happens to be former UFC MMA fighter Denis ‘The Menace’ Stojnić.
+Fortunately for her — and rather unfortunately for her attacker — the owner of said nightclub just happens to be former UFC MMA fighter Denis “The Menace” Stojnić.

 He had been watching the CCTV cameras inside the club when he noticed the altercation outside, and quickly rushed to the woman’s rescue according to The Sun.